simular-ai/simular-ai.github.io/index.md

 ### text
 Text to write to a file.

-### filePath
+### path
-Full path to a file.
-If not provided, then the default is a file "SimularActionResult.txt" at the desktop.
+path of the file, default at /Library/Caches/com.simular.SimularNote/SimularActionResult/{path}.txt.
+If path contains "/", treat it as full path

 ### overwrite
 Whether or not to overwrite the contents if filePath points to an existing file.